jesimone57/spring_boot_rest_examples/README.md

 1. git clone https://github.com/jesimone57/spring_boot_rest_examples.git
 2. mvn clean compile test
 3. mvn spring-boot:run
+4. For best results, use Google Chrome and install the JSONView chrome plugin to nicely format JSON results.
+Firefox browser also does an excellent result of formatting the JSON results.
-4. Then try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080):
+5. Then try any of the following URLs (Note: Spring Boot runs Tomcat server on localhost port 8080):

 ## Hello Examples